rtalexk/asg_ensure_ammount_services/README.md

 }
 ```

+This Launch Template also includes User Data which will be executed once the instance is in running state.
+This user data is available at [`build/user_data.sh`](/build/user_data.sh) and installs Node.js and configured the project to be running in port 3000 and uses Nginx as reverse proxy to proxy port 80 to 3000.

 ## Elastic Load Balancer

 Now it's time to create the Load Balancer, in this case we'll use the same configuration used in [Application Load Balancer's tutorial](https://github.com/rtalexk/elb_application).